Beakyn/exif_flutter/README.md

-# exif
+# exif_flutter

-A new flutter plugin project.
+Flutter plugin for reading and writing Exif image metadata using native bindings for Android & iOS.

 ## Getting Started